Err0-io/ga-check/README.md

 The action uses the following environment variables:

 - `REPO_URL`: The repository https url
-- `ERR0_JSON`: The err0 jason stored in secrets variable
+- `ERR0_JSON`: The err0 json stored in action secrets
 - `GH_TOKEN`: The GitHub token with read and write permissions

 ## Example Usage